Kowal Sentry Integration for Magento 2

 Attach Deployment Metadata

-Useful when you want to quickly link an issue to a rollout or a specific build.
+Useful when you want to quickly connect an issue with a rollout or a specific build.

 Source Maps / Release section

-This section organizes parameters needed for release and source maps.
-Upload should be done in CI/CD, not during Magento runtime.
+This section organizes the parameters needed for release and source maps.
+The upload itself should happen in CI/CD, not during Magento runtime.

 Enable Source Map Upload